 Take notes about the garden, including details about what you've planted: how it succeeded, or didn't, which plants or combinations you loved best, hardscape materials and designs.
 Gather seed packages, plant catalogs, plant labels, seed stakes, and garden journals.

 Capture plant combinations that worked particularly well in video and photos.
 You'll want to remember how plants looked at different times in their lives and different times of the year.

 3. Describe design elements and hardscape.

 Make notes of the things you like, including design elements and hardscape.
 Did a patio come out especially well?
 Did you build raised garden beds you really loved?
 Take photos and make notes of particularly successful, or unsuccessful, design elements.
 Also, document all gardening projects in process.

 4. What about wildlife?

 Which plants attracted the most butterflies?
 What was the late-blooming flower that made migrating hummingbirds return to sip its nectar?
 What about the bulbs that were always full of tiny native bees in early spring?
 Which plants did the cottontails munch to the ground?

 Get an idea of how different your new location will be from your current one.
 Is it in the same USDA plant hardiness zone?
-To find your ecoregion on the EPA's general map of the U.S., click on the region that includes your state, and then find your ecoregion from the more detailed map.
+To find your ecoregion on the EPA's general map of the U.S, click on the region that includes the state of California, and then find your ecoregion from the detailed map.